Keloid: History

+The word is derived from the Ancient Greek χηλή, chele, meaning "crab pincers", and the suffix -oid, meaning "like".
+In the 19th century it was known as the "Keloid of Alibert" as opposed to "Addison's keloid" (Morphea).

 The famous American Civil War-era photograph "Whipped Peter" depicts an escaped former slave with extensive keloid scarring as a result of numerous brutal beatings from his former overseer.

-Intralesional corticosteroid injections was introduced as a treatment in mid-1960s as a method to attenuate scaring.
+Intralesional corticosteroid injections were introduced as a treatment in the mid-1960s as a method to attenuate scarring.

-Pressure therapy has been use for prophylaxis and treatment of keloids since the 1970s.
+Pressure therapy has been used for the prophylaxis and treatment of keloids since the 1970s.

 Topical silicone gel sheeting was introduced as a treatment in the early 1980s.